Zettlr/zettlr-docs/docs/en/getting-started/a-note-on-security.md

 By disabling these renderers in the settings, Zettlr will not attempt to execute any code contained in such elements.

+!!! note

-> **Rule of thumb**: Even though other renderers, such as the image renderer, should not be capable of executing code, images can provide another pathway for malicious actors to infiltrate your computer.
+    **Rule of thumb**: Even though other renderers, such as the image renderer, should not be capable of executing code, images can provide another pathway for malicious actors to infiltrate your computer.
 To be on the safe side, disable all renderers.

 ## Markdown Documents Downloaded from the Internet